Approved at the AGM, May 26, 2001

 6.2 References to persons shall include companies, corporations, firms, institutions, societies, organizations, and any number or aggregate of persons.

-“Act” means the Canada Not-For-Profit Corporations Act S.C.
+“Act” means the Canada Not-for-profit Corporations Act, S.C.
 2009, c.23 including the Regulations made pursuant to the Act, and any statute or regulations that may be substituted, as amended from time to time;

 “Association” refers to the Canadian Counselling and Psychotherapy Association;

-“Board” shall mean the Board of Directors of the Association;
+“Board” shall mean the board of directors of the Association;

-“Director” means a member of the Board;
+“Director” means a duly elected or appointed member of the Board;

 “General Assembly” has the meaning as defined in 2.1;

-“Member” means, individually, a Professional Certified Member, a Professional Member or a Guest Member and collectively referred to as the “Members”;
+“Member” means, individually, a Professional Certified Member, a Professional Member or a Guest Member, and collectively referred to as the “Members”;

 “Ordinary resolution” means a resolution passed by a majority of not less than 50% plus 1 of the votes cast by Voting Members on that resolution;

-“Professional Certified Member “ means a Professional Member who holds the designation of Canadian Certified Counsellor (“CCC”);
+“Professional Certified Member” means a Professional Member who holds the designation of Canadian Certified Counsellor (“CCC”);

 “Region” has the meaning as defined in 3.2.1.2;